atrodondi/atrodondi-gmail.com/README.md

 for example: ***node .\liri.js concert-this blink 182*** entered into the command line would give you a the venue names, locations and dates of some upcoming Blink 182 shows!

-Each command line that is passed through to the terminal is logged on the text file, followed shortly by the data that was requested and hopefully retrieved.
-If no data was found, only the command line is logged in the text file. so we can even leave a trail letting us know what kind of commands do not produce data/sucessful requests.
+Each command line that is passed through to the terminal is logged on the text file, along with the data requested if the request was sucessful.
+If no data was found, only the command line is logged in the text file.
+So we can even leave a trail letting us know what kind of commands do not produce data/sucessful requests.
 (As far as catch functions, didn't go into to much depth, perhaps later I can incorporate inquirer and use that instead of command line and reprompt questions with the catch functions later on).

-There are probably a lot of other ways to do this, but this way seemed to work for me and provides a seemlingly intuitive for a user to quickly enter in commands and get results
+There are probably a lot of other ways to do this, but this way seemed to work for me and provides a seemlingly intuitive way for a user to quickly enter in commands and get results